publitas/staging-butler/README.md

 Simple Slack bot that helps you and your team avoid stepping on each other when using shared integration servers.

 No dashboards.
 No spreadsheets.
-Just `/reserve int1` and it updates the topic in Slack.
+Just a simple Slack bot that manages your staging environment.

 ---